 If you remember, this is a reference back to what was discussed in Step Three that self-will (or "my life run on my will") is the root of our troubles.
 We are now going to inventory or, "take stock" if you will, of three manifestations of self-will: our resentments, our fears, and our sex conduct and harms toward others.
-The Fourth Step commentary in A.A.'s 12 & 12 goes into much greater detail about this, but we humans have three basic instincts of life which create self: the social instinct, the security instinct, and the sex instinct.
+The Fourth Step commentary in the 12 & 12 goes into much greater detail about this, but we humans have three basic instincts of life which create self: the social instinct, the security instinct, and the sex instinct.
 These are needed in order for the human race to survive.
 All humans have them and they are God-given so they are good, but when we use them selfishly or incorrectly, they cause problems for others and ourselves.
 When the social instinct is used incorrectly, it brings about resentments.
 When the security instinct is used incorrectly, it brings about fears.
 And when the sex instinct is used incorrectly, it brings about harms to others.
 Left to our own resources, we will invariably overdo in these areas.
 In our selfish attempt to fulfill these desires, we are in constant conflict with others.
 That is why, coincidentally, the Big Book's Fourth Step process focuses directly on resentments, fears, and harms; so it gets down to our misdirected instincts and the root of our problems.
 Nearly every serious emotional problem can be seen as a case of misdirected instinct.
-All self-centered people have difficulties in these three areas whether they are food addicts or not.
+All self-centered people have difficulties in these three areas whether they are alcoholics or not.
+For some helpful tips on doing a 4th Step please go back to the Step 4 files and read "Mile L.'s 4th Step Tips."

 We have provided inventory sheets for you to do this, and we will read the "clear-cut", simple directions that the "Big Book" authors have documented for us.
 Let us reassure you, the Fourth Step is not difficult nor should it be a tedious process.
 Within seven pages of text, the "Big Book" authors give us precise instructions on how to make a good beginning on facing and getting rid of the obstacles in our path to the Power greater than ourselves.
+For the 4th Step sheets that I use please go back to the Step 4 files and see "Step 4 Inventory Handouts."
+I recommend that you copy these inventory forms so that you have 10 pages for resentments, 5 pages for fears & 10 pages for sex & harms.